 Depression is common; 1 in 6 people will experience it at some time in their life, and it can strike at any time.
 1 in 15 adults will experience depression in any given year—even those who live in relatively ideal circumstances.
 It typically presents during the late teens to mid-20s.
 Prevalent in women, some studies show that one-third of women will experience a major depressive episode in their lifetime.
 Depression negatively affects the way you think, feel and act.
 Causes are thought to be genetics, differences in certain chemicals in the brain, personality traits such as those with low self-esteem, or those easily overwhelmed with stress, together with environmental factors such as neglect, poverty, or abuse.

-I have suffered with anxiety and depression my entire life.
+I have suffered from anxiety and depression my entire life.
 As a child, I recall feeling sad, low in mood, isolated, with little or no motivation to do anything I was moody, shy, awkward.
 I lacked joy in life.
 My teenage years were punctuated with such anxiety and depression, that I was socially awkward and withdrawn.
-In my twenties my depression deepened and my social anxiety became so palpable that I felt like my chest would explode.
-I discovered that alcohol and drugs to eased the symptoms and provided temporary relief; they flooded my brain with feel good chemicals and I finally felt great, albeit temporarily.
+In my twenties, my depression deepened and my social anxiety became so palpable that I felt like my chest would explode.
+I discovered that alcohol and drugs to eased the symptoms and provided temporary relief; they flooded my brain with feel-good chemicals and I finally felt great, albeit temporarily.

-Five years later, I still experience days of depression, and bouts of anxiety, but I haven’t suffered with long periods of depression, or panic attacks, for quite some time.
+Five years later, I still experience days of depression and bouts of anxiety, but I haven’t suffered from long periods of depression, or panic attacks, for quite some time.
 I feel great.
 I have made it my mission to live physically and mentally well and I speak openly about my experience to help others.

 Living physically well means looking after my body, eating nutritious food, and exercising regularly.
 Living mentally well means a strong self-care routine; including lots of rest, good sleep hygiene, talking therapy, expressing my feelings, monitoring my mood, self-help groups, talking to friends regularly, walking and hiking in nature, yoga, and meditation.